ENCODE-DCC/encoded/README.rst

 Browse to the interface at http://localhost:6543/.

-To Run the tests locally  (tests also run on travis-ci with every push)
+Run the tests locally  (tests also run on travis-ci with every push)
 ========================

 To run specific tests locally::